suhasmaddali/suhasmaddali/README.md

 &emsp;&emsp; ✍🏻 __Medium:__ __https://suhas-maddali007.medium.com__

 ## 📔📓My Inspiration😀😀:

 ![](https://github.com/suhasmaddali/Images/blob/main/Inspiration%20Photo%20New.jpg)

 My interest in __machine learning__ and __artificial intelligence__ started when I was in my final year pursuing a __Bachelor of Technology__.
-I remember that we had to pick a final year project.
-During that time, I understood that machine learning and artificial intelligence were talked about most on the internet, and it's potential to revolutionize people's lives.
+I remember that we had to pick a final-year project.
+During that time, I understood that machine learning and artificial intelligence were talked about most on the internet, and their potential to revolutionize people's lives.
 I suggested to my teammates that using machine learning for __healthcare__ is a really good practice.
-Me and my teammates worked using Machine Learning to predict the chances of a person to suffer from Heart Disease respectively.
+I and my teammates worked using Machine Learning to predict the chances of a person suffering from Heart Disease respectively.
 The challenge with diagnosing whether a person would suffer from heart disease using traditional methods is that they are often slow and require a lot of time and effort from the doctors.
 Therefore, we looked for various ways in which we would automate the process.
 We were able to download the dataset from __Kaggle__ and implement the machine learning models for predictions for the __heart disease__ dataset.
 We were able to get good results on the test set.
 I could see how machine learning was used for diagnosing whether a person would suffer from heart disease.
-It spiked an interest where I tried to look for ways in which I could apply machine learning.
+It spiked my interest and I tried to look for ways in which I could apply machine learning.
 I came across Kaggle - a website that allows people to download datasets for machine learning and artificial intelligence purposes.
 I applied my knowledge of machine learning and data science in different domains such as healthcare, academia, and retail industries😀😀.

 It is with my interest and passion for the field that I started to apply my knowledge of __Machine Learning__ in different projects.
 I've gone through courses that are in demand in the field of Machine Learning such as __"Machine Learning"__ and __"Deep Learning Specialization"__ both by Andrew Ng.
 Below are the links to some of my projects on Data Science.
 Some of the projects presented involve performing data analysis and data visualization which are important to get insights.